 Table 14: Sequence with multiple consonants with Matra and Visarga

 These are the basic Akshar rules on which the overall Tamil LGR is based.
 There are some additional finer aspects to these rules as one takes into account the digits, punctuations and special standalone characters like Avagraha.
 Those aspects are not discussed here as the [MSR] on which the LGRs are supposed to be based, excludes those characters.
+The usage of Visarga can be found in section 3.3.4

 Variants